Ubax/a11y-kata/2-tools/README.md

 # 2. Accessibility tools

-TODO: Rewrite the introduction

-In this part of the kata you will learn how to use tools that:
+In this part of the kata, you'll explore essential tools for improving and testing website accessibility.

-- simulate different types of disabilities
-- are used daily by people with disabilities

 ## Tasks

-There are six sections in this part of the kata:
+There are seven sections in this part of the kata:

 - [2.1 - automated testing tools](./2.1-automated-testing.md)
 - [2.2 - manual testing tools](./2.2-manual-testing.md)